 The ServiceSource global learning program might be the smartest investment we can possibly make at this stage in our longer-term growth plan.
 Just because we take great care in hiring the smartest and most capable employees in the industry doesn’t mean we can stop developing their skills once they accept our job offer.
 I and every other member of our organization’s leadership team believe that learning should never end.
 If it does, your entire organization will only tread water and stagnate growth for years to come.

-Global learning isn’t just a priority for the benefit of our clients and their revenue performance – it’s for our employees as well.
+Global learning isn’t just a priority for the benefit of our clients and their revenue performance – it’s for our inside sales representatives as well.
 We truly care about their personal and professional development, and are wholly committed to giving them every opportunity to follow their passions and achieve success in their careers.

 When clients and employees partner with ServiceSource, we want them to feel valued at every single point along their journeys with us.
 This philosophy is a key differentiator and driver within our Global Learning program, and I welcome the opportunity to continue to instill that value throughout the company on a daily basis.